Symmetric graphs with complete quotients: a symmetric 2-design with

-\proof Now $\D (B)$ is a symmetric design with $3\le k\le v-2$, and part (d) of Corollary~3.1.2 holds, so it follows from Lemma~\ref{lem-3.3} that $V$ may be identified with the flags of a 3-design $\D$ as claimed, where $\D$ is as in Lemma~\ref{lem-3.2}~(a)--(c).
-Moreover, since $t=1$, it follows that, if $x=(P,\b )$ is adjacent to $(P',\b')$, then $G(x, B_{P'})=G(P,P',\b )$ must fix $(P',\b')$ and hence must fix $\b'$.
-By Lemma~\ref{lem-3.3}~(d), it follows that either \begin{description} \item[(i)] $(P,\b )$ is adjacent to $(P',\b')$ if and only if $\b =\b'$ and $\b$ contains both $P$ and $P'$; or \item[(ii)] $(P,\b )$ is adjacent to $(P',\b')$ if and only if $\b$ and $\b'$ are disjoint. \end{description} In case (i) the graph $\G$ is the disjoint union of $b'$ complete graphs $K_{k'}$, where $b'$ is the number of ``blocks'' of $\D$ and $k'$ is the number of ``points'' of $\D$ incident with a given ``block''.
-It follows from Lemmas~\ref{lem-3.2} and~\ref{lem-3.3} that one of the cases (a)--(c) hold.
-On the other hand in case~(ii) above, the graph $\G$ is the disjoint union of $b'/2$ complete bipartite graphs $K_{k',k'}$, and by Lemmas~\ref{lem-3.2} and~\ref{lem-3.3}, one of the cases (d), (e) holds.
+\proof Now $\D (B)$ is a symmetric design with $3\le k\le v-2$, and part (d) of Corollary~3.1.2 holds.
+It follows from Lemma~\ref{lem-3.3} that $V$ may be identified with the flags of a 3-design $\D$ such that each part $B\in\B$ is the set of flags on a certain point of $\D$; moreover $\D$ is as in one of lines 2--4 of Table~\ref{tab-main2}.
+Thus each vertex $x$ is identified with a flag $P\b$, where $P$ is a point of $\D$ and $\b$ is a block of $\D$ incident with $P$, and hence the first assertions of Theorem~\ref{main}~(c) hold.
+Since $t=1$, it follows that, if $x= P\b$ is adjacent to $P'\b'$, then $P\ne P'$ and $G(x, B_{P'})=G(P,P',\b )$ must fix $P'\b'$ and hence must fix $\b'$.
+By Lemma~\ref{lem-3.3}~(d), it follows that either \begin{description} \item[(i)] $P\b$ is adjacent to $P'\b'$ if and only if $\b =\b'$ and $\b$ contains both $P$ and $P'$; or \item[(ii)] $P\b$ is adjacent to $P'\b'$ if and only if $\b$ and $\b'$ are disjoint. \end{description} In case (i) the graph $\G$ is the disjoint union of $b'$ complete graphs $K_{k'}$, where $b'$ is the number of blocks of $\D$ and $k'$ is the number of points of $\D$ incident with a given block.
+It follows from Lemmas~\ref{lem-3.2} and~\ref{lem-3.3} that $\G, G, \B, \D$ satisfy line 1 of Table~\ref{tab-main1}, with $\D$ as in one of lines 2--4 of Table~\ref{tab-main2}.
+On the other hand in case~(ii) above, the graph $\G$ is the disjoint union of $b'/2$ complete bipartite graphs $K_{k',k'}$, and by Lemmas~\ref{lem-3.2} and~\ref{lem-3.3}, line 2 of Table~\ref{tab-main1} holds, with $\D$ as in one of lines 3 or 4 of Table~\ref{tab-main2}.